 The exact number of revision rhinoplasty procedures performed each year is difficult to determine as there is no centralized database for cosmetic surgery statistics.
 Between 5% to 15% of rhinoplasty patients are estimated to require revision surgery.

 One study found an average revision rate of 9.8%.
-In another survey of plastic surgeons, the majority of surgeons reported a revision was necessary in 0% to 5% of cases.
-With 352,555 rhinoplasties performed in the U.S. in 2020 (American Society of Plastic Surgeons), an estimated 17,627 and 34,550 people likely opted for a revision in 2021, the most recent data available.
+In another survey of plastic surgeons, the majority of surgeons reported that a revision was necessary in 0% to 5% of cases.
+With 352,555 rhinoplasties performed in the U.S. in 2020 (American Society of Plastic Surgeons), an estimated 17,627 and 34,550 people likely opted for a revision in 2021.

-For patients who choose a rhinoplasty specialist, such as Dr. Mustoe or Dr. Sinno, for their primary procedures, the chances of needing revision surgery are extremely low.
-Both surgeons have excellent track records for rhinoplasty results.
+For patients who choose a rhinoplasty specialist, such as Dr. Mustoe or Dr. Sinno, for their primary procedure, the risk of needing revision surgery is extremely low.
+Both surgeons have excellent track records in rhinoplasty.

 Be Proactive to Avoid Revision Rhinoplasty